 - Student Services

-Students are excited with the addition of a Spanish curriculum.
+and Spanish.
 Moral and character development is emphasized.
 After-school tutoring, after-school sports and recreation, a nutritional breakfast and snack also are available.
 Students

 use computers as learning tools and have access to whiteboards in their classes.

 - The cost of an Atlanta Youth Academy education is $12,000 per year with top tuition at $10,100.
 Tuition assistance, based on need, is available.

-Volunteers, both adults and high school students, commit their personal time to Atlanta Youth Academy.
+- Volunteers, both adults and high school students, commit their personal time to Atlanta Youth Academy.
 Most importantly, volunteers serve as tutors and reading coaches.

 represents about 20 percent of the total operating budget.